Macroscopic active matter under confinement: dynamical heterogeneity, bursts, and glassy behavior in a few-body system of self-propelling camphor surfers: An analytic model for bursting

 \section{An analytic model for bursting}

-The experimentally observed decrease in burst frequency with increasing particle density (Fig.~\ref{fig:Bursts-Many}(a)) is a nontrivial feature of the system.
+The experimentally observed decrease in burst frequency with increasing particle density (Fig.~\ref{fig:Bursts-Many}a) is a nontrivial feature of the system.
+Most studies of bursting coupled oscillators study phase synchronization~\cite{rosenblum1996phase, ivanchenko2004phase}, while frequency remains relatively constant due to an inherent natural frequency set by individual oscillators.
+In our case, an individual particle has no inherent oscillation frequency, the bursts collectively emerge due to multi-particle interactions, and their frequency decreases with $\phi$.
 To explore whether this trend can emerge from basic principles, we analyze a minimal model of hydrodynamically coupled active oscillators.
 Rather than focusing on phase synchronization (as in Kuramoto-like models~\cite{rosenblum2001phase}), our goal is to understand how the timescale of bursts—here modeled as oscillations—depends on density.

-We consider a series of identical particles (Fig.~\ref{fig:Rower}), each described as a two-state active oscillator, interacting only through long-range hydrodynamic coupling~\cite{leoni2009basic, kotar2010hydrodynamic, Lagomarsino2003}.
+We consider a series of identical pointlike particles (Fig.~\ref{fig:Rower}), each described as a two-state active oscillator, interacting only through long-range hydrodynamic coupling~\cite{leoni2009basic, kotar2010hydrodynamic, Lagomarsino2003}.
 Each oscillator moves in a piecewise harmonic potential $U(x)$ that reverses sign at the turning points.
 Coupling is introduced via long-range hydrodynamic interactions that scale as $1/d$, where $d$ is the interparticle distance.
 Hence, the effective density is $\rho \sim 1/d$.

 When several oscillators are hydrodynamically coupled, the equations of motion for any given particle $n$ with $n=1, \ldots N$, are: